What is an HSA?

 HDHPs must comply with state insurance laws and could include preventive care benefits.

-You cannot open up an HSA if you:
+You cannot open up an HSA if you do one of the following:

-- Received benefits from the Department of Veterans Affairs during the past three months; or
+- Received benefits from the Department of Veterans Affairs during the past three months

 To find out if you qualify, check with your employer’s human resource department.